Why QuickBooks Fails Nonprofits (And What to Do About It)

 QuickBooks handles nonprofit workarounds primarily through its "Classes" feature.
 Create a Class for each fund, tag every transaction, run reports filtered by Class to see fund balances.

 Cross-fund transactions require manual journal entries.
 When you spend from the general fund on a program that's partially grant-funded, you need to create a manual entry to move the appropriate portion.
-Every time.
+Every single time.

 Restriction releases aren't a first-class concept.
 When a temporarily restricted fund's conditions are met, there's no native workflow.
 You're creating manual journal entries and hoping your documentation holds up under audit.